-1 Lecture quiz Multiple choice questions 20% 2 Canvas online discussion Peer exchange forum on questions and issues pertinent to lectures & weekly readings; Three deadlines over the process of the discussion; topics given by each would be closed afterwards - see "Grade Scheme for Canvas Discussion" for details.
-10% 3(a) Writing workshops: Online activities View online content and complete all quizzes on Canvas; 10% 3(b) Writing workshops: Classroom sessions Attend all five writing workshops on time.
-Attendance: Absence will be penalized if without justifications.
+1 Lecture quiz Multiple choice questions 20% 2 Peer exchange forum on questions and issues pertinent to lectures & weekly readings; Canvas online Three deadlines over the process of the 10% discussion discussion; topics given by each would be closed afterwards - see "Grade Scheme for Canvas Discussion" for details.
+3(a) Writing workshops: View online content and complete all quizzes on 10% Online activities Canvas; 3(b) Writing workshops: Attend all five writing workshops on time.
+10% Classroom sessions Attendance: Absence will be penalized if without justifications.
 Poor attendance will affect your final grade for the course.
-10%

 Punctuality: You will be marked absent if late for

 more than 15 minutes.

 Complete all homework assignments on Canvas,

 including the draft essay.

 4 Write a persuasive essay of 1000 words;

-Essay (including Which is revised at least once; F00/
+Essay (including Which is revised at least once; 50%

-revision efforts) Which shows evidence of response to feedback 50%
+revision efforts) Which shows evidence of response to feedback 30 %

 on your first draft.